substance/legacy-docs/substance/tutorial/content.md

     var doc = Substance.Article.fromSnapshot(loremIpsumDoc);

 A Substance document stores multiple views on its content ([Figure 2](figure_2)).
 In our case we're interested in the `content` view.
-Therefore we create a `Document.Controller` instance that we need to paramatrize the `Surface`.
+Therefore we create a `Document.Controller` instance that we need to parametrize the `Surface`.

     var docCtrl = new Substance.Document.Controller(doc, {
       view: "content"